computablelabs/compspec/TopLevelSpec.md

 ## Attacks

-In this section, we list a number of known attacks on the protocol and talk through defenses against these attacks.

 ### Data Flood
 In this attack, malicious actors attempt to flood a `Market` with low quality listings.
 This attack is mitigated by the enforced council